Competition Details

 Bake-Off Competition Hosted by Partridges in Celebration of World Chelsea Bun Day

-In May 2023 Royal Warrant Holder, Partridges of Sloane Square, is hosting the fifth annual World Chelsea Bun Awards to celebrate World Chelsea Bun Day.
+In September 2025 Royal Warrant Holder, Partridges, is hosting the seventh annual World Chelsea Bun Awards to celebrate World Chelsea Bun Day.

 The Judges

-Lady Frederick Windsor, who is also known as the actress Sophie Winkleman, and actress and cake expert Jane Asher, who are both patrons of The Children’s Surgery Foundation, will judge this year’s World Chelsea Bun Awards.
-Other judges will include John Shepherd, owner and Managing Director of Partridges Fine Foods and Munther Haddad, the Chairman of The Children’s Surgery Foundation and a Senior Consultant Paediatric and Neonatal Surgeon.
+Lady Frederick Windsor, who is also known as the actress Sophie Winkleman, and actress and cake expert Jane Asher, who are both Patrons of The Children’s Surgery Foundation, will judge this year’s World Chelsea Bun Awards with John Shepherd, owner and Managing Director of Partridges Fine Foods, Munther Haddad, the Chairman of The Children’s Surgery Foundation and a Senior Consultant Paediatric and Neonatal Surgeon and Toto Dell'Aringa, Chief Trainer at The Felix Project.
+We will be announcing some more judges soon too...

-The competitions are free to enter but entrants are requested to make a donation to this year's chosen charity, The Children's Surgery Foundation which supports babies, children, and their families in need of surgery through the provision of equipment, training and research.
+The competitions are free to enter but entrants are requested to make a donation to one of the Award's chosen charities:

 John Shepherd, Owner and Managing Directory of Partridges says...
-“The first Chelsea Bun was created around 1700 by Richard Hand close to Partridges store in Duke of York Square, Chelsea.
+“The first Chelsea Bun was created around 1700 by Richard Hand close to Sloane Square, Chelsea.
 Richard, known as Captain Bun, ran The Old Chelsea Bun House which was famous for its Chelsea Buns and counted King George II, King George III and their families amongst its customers.
-We are delighted to hold the World Chelsea Bun Awards for the fifth year running and hope they will once again revive the baking of Chelsea Buns in the area and around the world as well as raise funds and awareness for our chosen charity, The Children's Surgery Foundation.
+We are delighted to hold the World Chelsea Bun Awards for the seventh year running and hope they will once again revive the baking of Chelsea Buns in the area, and around the world, as well as raise funds and awareness for The Children's Surgery Foundation (CSF) and The Felix Project.
+To date, the World Chelsea Bun Awards has raised £30,000 for the CSF's Beam Campaign.

-As a judge of this year’s competition, I am very much looking forward to seeing the range and variety of Chelsea Buns which are entered.
+As a judge of this year’s competition, I am very much looking forward to seeing the range and variety of 'Traditional Chelsea Buns with a Modern Twist' which are entered.
 We are hoping to receive entries from all over the country and all over the world and I expect that people will add popular local ingredients as well as ingredients which match their own dietary preferences and creative twists, resulting in a rich assortment of Chelsea Buns.”

 History of The Chelsea Bun